Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/about-responding-to-input.md

 There are two main techniques you can use to respond to actions in your project.
 These are to either use **polling** or an **event-driven** approach.

 - The **polling** approach refers to the technique of repeatedly checking the current state of your actions.
 Typically you do this in the `Update()` method of a `MonoBehaviour` script.
-See [polling actions](polling-actions.md) for further information.
+Refer to [polling actions](polling-actions.md) for further information.

 - The **event-driven** approach involves creating your own methods in code that are automatically called when an action is performed.
-See [Set callbacks on actions](set-callbacks-on-actions.md) for further information.
+Refer to [Set callbacks on actions](set-callbacks-on-actions.md) for further information.

 For most common scenarios, especially action games where the user's input has a continuous centralized effect on an in-game character, **polling** is usually simpler and easier to implement.
 For other situations where input is less continuous, or directed to many different areas in your scene, an event-driven approach might be more appropriate.